userdocs/qbittorrent-nox-static/README.md

 not a dynamic executable
 ~~~

-*Note: the `musl` script is designed to be used on Alpine Linux.*
+### Alpine Linux platform

-`musl` - creates a fully static binary statically link using `musl` in stead of `glibc` that can be moved to any Linux platform with  matching architecture such as build on Alpine 3.11 and run on Debian 8.
-This is the how the `staticish` script should work on Debian but it's not a easy to build fully static. musl makes it really easy and just worked.
+`musl` - creates a fully static binary statically linked using `musl` instead of `glibc` that can be moved to any Linux platform with matching architecture.
+For example you can build on Alpine 3.11 and run on Debian 8.
+This is the how the `staticish` script should work on Debian but it's not a easy to build fully static. `musl` makes it really easy and just worked.

 ~~~
 ldd qbittorrent-nox